dgsmith22/SQL/README.md

 # Dean's SQL Portfolio

 ## Welcome to my SQL Portfolio!
 This repo contains examples of SQL Queries I'm writing while completing courses and projects to improve my understanding of SQL.
-Im open to feedback and questions.
+Im open to all feedback, suggestions and questions.
+I can be reached at mailto:DeanGregory1197@Gmail.com